East Melbourne

 East Melbourne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-East Melbourne's educational attainment is notably higher than national averages.
-As of the latest data (2016), 67.4% of residents aged 15 and above hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are most common at 39.8%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.8%).
-Vocational pathways account for 15.8% of qualifications, with advanced diplomas at 9.5% and certificates at 6.3%.
+East Melbourne has a notably higher educational attainment than national averages.
+As of the latest data (2016), 67.4% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+This high level of educational attainment is driven by a significant proportion of residents holding bachelor degrees (39.8%), postgraduate qualifications (21.8%), and graduate diplomas (5.8%).
+Vocational pathways are also pursued, with advanced diplomas accounting for 9.5% and certificates for 6.3%.

 Frequently Asked Questions - Education